hyperaudio/hyperaudio-lite-editor/README.md

 #### Non-commercial use

-If you are a non-commerical / not-for-profit entity or organisation and wish to to use this software for non-commercial use you may use `Hyperaudio Lite Editor` for free under the terms of the [MIT License](/.LICENSE-MIT).
+If you are a non-commerical / not-for-profit entity or organisation and wish to to use this software for non-commercial please contact [mark@hyperaud.io](mailto:mark@hyperaud.io) to use `Hyperaudio Lite Editor` for free under the terms of the [MIT License](/.LICENSE-MIT)

 #### Commercial license

 If you'd like to use `Hyperaudio Lite Editor` to develop commercial sites, tools, and applications, the Commercial License is the appropriate license.
 With this option, your source code is kept proprietary.
 To enquire about a `Hyperaudio Lite Editor` Commercial License please contact [mark@hyperaud.io](mailto:mark@hyperaud.io).

+### Support

+Please support The Hyperaudio Project by donating to our [Patreon account](https://patreon.com/hyperaudio).